ofiwg/libfabric/man/fi_cq.3.md

   buffer has been released, and the completion entry is not associated with a received message.

-*FI_MORE*
-: See the 'Buffered Receives' section in `fi_msg`(3) for more details.
-  This flag is associated with receive completions on endpoints that have FI_BUFFERED_RECV mode enabled.
-When set to one, it indicates that the buffer referenced by the completion is limited by the FI_OPT_BUFFERED_LIMIT threshold, and additional message data must be retrieved by the application using an FI_CLAIM operation.

-*FI_CLAIM*
-: See the 'Buffered Receives' section in `fi_msg`(3) for more details.
-  This flag is set on completions associated with receive operations that claim buffered receive data.
-Note that this flag only applies to endpoints configured with the FI_BUFFERED_RECV mode bit.

 # COMPLETION EVENT SEMANTICS

 Libfabric defines several completion 'levels', identified using operational